Clemapfel/jluna/docs/manual.md

 0.5 0.5 0.3
 ```

-A fully working `main.cpp` replicating this `RGBA` example can be found [here](./rgba_example.cpp).
+This section was quite complicated, a fully working `main.cpp` replicating this `RGBA` example can be found [here](./rgba_example.cpp).
+Users are encouraged to play with it, to further their understanding of the usertype interface.

 ## Multi Threading

-Given Julias application in high-performance computing and its native multi-threading support, it is only natural a Julia wrapper should also allow for asynchronous execution in a similarly convenient and performant manner.
+Given Julia's application in high-performance computing and its native multi-threading support, it is only natural a Julia wrapper should also allow for asynchronous execution in a similarly convenient and performant manner.

-In relation to specifically a C++ <-> Julia environment, we run into a problem, however.
-Consider the following:
+In relation to specifically a C++ <-> Julia environment, we run into a problem, however:

 ```cpp
 #include <jluna.hpp>